corrode/corrode.github.io/content/blog/hardening-rust/index.md

 }
 ```

-This is exactly the transformation that compilers for languages like Haskell perform automatically through tail-call optimization.

 **Panic behavior isn't the only runtime failure mode you need to worry about.**

-## Panic Hooks Are Your Last Line of Defense
+## Panic Hooks Make Failures Observable

-Now that you understand how panics work, let's talk about observability.
+Now that you understand how panics work, let's talk about operational hardening.

 When things go wrong, you want to know about it.
 But by default, Rust panics just print to `stderr` and disappear into the void.
 In production systems, that's not so great.

 You might prefer crash reporting, and/or centralized failure handling, and that's where panic hooks come in.
-A panic hook is a function that gets called whenever a panic occurs, giving you a chance to handle it before the program terminates or unwinds.
+A panic hook is a function that gets called whenever a panic occurs, giving you a chance to record the failure before the program terminates or unwinds.
-It's your last line of defense to log, report, or clean up before the inevitable.
+It will not make an invalid state safe again.
+Its job is to capture enough context to debug the failure, alert someone, and shut down cleanly when possible.

 ### Example Panic Hooks